 Mortgage Affordability Rule of Thumb

-• 3 to 3.5 times income – meets affordability nearly all lenders
+- 3 to 3.5 times income – meets affordability in nearly all lenders

 As you might expect, enquirers often ask us to give them an affordability limit over the telephone.
 As you can see from the content below this is not a practical thing to do as each case must be investigated.
 Please note that where there are considerable current debts, car loans, student loans, pension contributions, large families, or short mortgage terms, the above rule of thumb is of little value